tensorbase/tensorbase/README.md

 ## Status
-TensorBase has released milestone 0 as the developer previewing release.
-TensorBase is under heavy development now.
+TensorBase has released **milestone 0** as the developer previewing release for inviting more interesting contributors to join in.

 * **TensorBase is an architectural performance design.**